Watch an acrobatic roadrunner make mincemeat out of a desert rattlesnake.

 Posted by Natural Selection on Sunday, March 18, 2018

 Roadrunners are members of the cuckoo family.
-Not only eat rattlesnakes regularly, but they're one of the only species that attacks and eats tarantula hawk wasps!
+There are two North American variations, the greater roadrunner (geococcyx californianus) and the lesser roadrunner (geococcyx velox).
+Most birds you'll see here in the U.S. are the greater roadrunner.
+They not only eat rattlesnakes regularly, but they're one of the only species that attacks and eats tarantula hawk wasps!
+That insect has what is considered one of the most painful stings on the planet!